How to talk to somebody about suicide

-Discussing suicide, and talking about suicidal thoughts may seem like a daunting prospect.
-You will ask yourself, how can I talk to them about it?
+Discussing suicide and talking about suicidal thoughts with someone you’re concerned about may seem like a daunting prospect.
+It can be hard to understand why they feel this way and what has led up to this point.
+You may feel uncomfortable and ask yourself, how can I talk to them about it?
+But it is important to start the conversation.

 Always allow the person the space to talk.

-A person who is thinking about taking their life is usually feeling overwhelming mental anguish and emotional pain.
-Allowing them the space and opportunity to discuss their thoughts and feelings can help a person thinking of suicide to feel supported, and may assist them to put things into perspective.
+A person who is thinking about taking their life is usually feeling overwhelming mental anguish and pain (this can be emotional, psychological or social).
+Allowing them the space and opportunity to discuss their thoughts and feelings can help a person thinking of suicide to feel supported.
+This is an opportunity to assist them in viewing other perspectives.

 It is important to ask the person directly if they are feeling suicidal or if they have been thinking about suicide.